opennorth/opennorth.ca/README.md

 ## Preview Changes

 Before committing your changes, always preview your changes.
-Start a server with `bundle exec jekyll serve -w` and open [0.0.0.0:4000](http://0.0.0.0:4000) in a browser.
+If not using Prose.io, start a server with `bundle exec jekyll serve -w` and open [0.0.0.0:4000](http://0.0.0.0:4000) in a browser.
 While the server is running, you can make changes to files, then refresh the page in the browser to see your changes immediately!
 Press `Ctrl+C` to stop the server.

-*Note:* This command compiles HTML files into the `_site` directory.
+**Note:** This command compiles HTML files into the `_site` directory.
 Do not edit those files.
 Your changes to those files will not be saved.

-*Note:* If the server is running, you must issue commands in a different Terminal window.
+**Note:** If the server is running, you must issue commands in a different Terminal window.
 Typing commands in the Terminal window in which the server is running will have no effect.

 ## Theme